patrickbrown4/zephyr/README.md

 -------
 * Land exclusions
     * Mountains
         * The original data source for mountains is the USGS Global Mountain Explorer dataset (<https://rmgsc.cr.usgs.gov/gme/>).
 We use the "High Mountains" and "Scattered High Mountains" fileds from the K3 datafile at <https://rmgsc.cr.usgs.gov/outgoing/ecosystems/Global/GlobalMountainsK3Classes.zip>.
-These data are in raster format, so we use the `gdal_polygonize.py` script (<https://gdal.org/programs/gdal_polygonize.html>) from the GDAL library (<https://github.com/OSGeo/gdal>) to convert to polygons and truncated to US mountain ranges.
-These steps are not included in this repository; instead we provide the intermediate pickled `shapely.polygon` objects `usgsgmek3_high_-170,-30lon_5,70lat.polygon.polygon.p` and `usgsgmek3_highscattered_-170,-30lon_5,70lat.polygon.p`.
+These data are in raster format, so we use the `gdal_polygonize.py` script (<https://gdal.org/programs/gdal_polygonize.html>) from the GDAL library (<https://github.com/OSGeo/gdal>) to convert to polygons and truncate to US mountain ranges.
+These steps are not included in this repository; instead we provide the intermediate pickled `shapely.polygon` objects `usgsgmek3_high_-170,-30lon_5,70lat.polygon.p` and `usgsgmek3_highscattered_-170,-30lon_5,70lat.polygon.p`.
         <!-- `io/geo/mountains/usgsgmek3_high` and `io/geo/mountains/usgsgmek3_highscattered` shapefiles. -->

 * PV modeling